platformsh/platformsh-docs/src/dedicated/support/ps.md

 On Platform.sh Grid projects, a running cron task will block a deployment until it is complete.
 On Platform.sh Dedicated, however, a deploy will terminate a running cron task.

-Specifically, when a deploy to either Production or Staging begins any active cron tasks are send a SIGTERM message so that they can terminate gracefully if needed.
-If they are still running 2 seconds later a SIGKILL message will be sent to forceably terminate the process.
+Specifically, when a deploy to either Production or Staging begins, any active cron tasks are sent a `SIGTERM` message so that they can terminate gracefully if needed.
+If they are still running 2 seconds later a `SIGKILL` message will be sent to forcibly terminate the process.

 For that reason, it's best to ensure your cron tasks can receive a SIGTERM message and terminate gracefully.